 Why choose Seven Seas Worldwide

-Whether you're planning the trip of a lifetime or looking to relocate permanently, our door-to-door international shipping services makes it easy and affordable to send luggage overseas.
-We have many, many years of experience safely shipping boxes from the USA to New Zealand, transporting everything from surfboards and skis to household goods and furniture, so rest assured, your most treasured possessions are in capable hands.
+Whether you're planning the trip of a lifetime or looking to relocate permanently, our door-to-door international shipping services make it easy and affordable to shi[ luggage overseas.
+We have many, many years of experience safely shipping boxes from the US to New Zealand, transporting everything from surfboards and skis to household goods and furniture, so rest assured, your most treasured possessions are in capable hands.

-Trusted international shippers to New Zealand for 25 years
+Trusted shipping service to New Zealand for over 25 years

 Tired of backaches from bag carrying?
 Sick of time-wasting at collection carousels?
 Don't fancy forking out for another extortionate excess baggage fee?
 Then hire an international shipping company like Seven Seas Worldwide to do the hard work for you.
 Here are just a few of the ways we make shipping bags, boxes and luggage internationally simple: